 Link Your Phone to Microsoft Teams: SMS Integration Guide

-You link your phone to Microsoft Teams to send and receive SMS messages directly from your PC.
-Microsoft Teams integrates your mobile device so you can manage your text conversations alongside your other work communications.
+You link your phone to Microsoft Teams to send and receive SMS messages directly from your PC, integrating your mobile device for streamlined communication.

 Administrative Prerequisites and Licensing